 Please refer to Figs 12 - 14 for appropriate generic wiring diagrams.
-In a battery charging renewable energy system, there may be different ways of wiring small wind turbines, photovoltaic panels, charge controllers and batteries together.
+In a battery charging renewable energy system there may be different ways of wiring small wind turbines, photovoltaic panels, charge controllers and batteries together.
 This type of system will often expand 'organically', but the following guidelines should be followed:

-- Follow the appropriate electrical code The electrical wiring of your LE-600 turbine and associated electrical systems must be done in accordance with national and local electrical codes and regulations. - Do not connect the turbine or batteries during the installation Ensure that the turbine is not running or connected to the batteries during the installation or wiring process.
+- Follow the appropriate electrical code The electrical wiring of your LE-450 turbine and associated electrical systems must be done in accordance with national and local electrical codes and regulations. - Do not connect the turbine or batteries during the installation Ensure that the turbine is not running or connected to the batteries during the installation or wiring process.
 Connect the output cables of the turbine together to prevent the rotor from starting up. - Galvanic corrosion of electrical joints Try to avoid connections between dissimilar metals.
 For example, connecting copper and aluminium together will result in galvanic corrosion of the connection.
 This will increase the electrical resistance of the connection (wasting energy), and reduce the mechanical integrity of the joint.
 Where possible, use a fluxed solder to make electrical joints. - Protect the cables The power transmission cables must be protected from mechanical damage and fatigue.
 Run the cables through an approved conduit / trunking. - Cable strain relief Prevent mechanical strain on the transmission cables running down the tower from the turbine.
 Clip the cables to the inside of the tower.
 Failure to do this will result in excessive mechanical strain on the cable joints within the slip-ring assembly and may cause a failure.
-Cable ties or cable glands are a good way to prevent mechanical strain on the cables. - 'Earth' the System - The turbine tower should have its own separate earth point.
+Cable ties or cable glands are a good way to prevent mechanical strain on the cables. - 'Earth' the system - The turbine tower should have its own separate earth point.
 The negative terminal of the battery bank should also be earthed.
 This provides protection against the build-up of static and lightning strikes.
 The tower should be earthed separately with its own ground rod if there is a long transmission distance between the tower and batteries.
 An appropriate surge arrestor could also be used to help prevent damage to the battery charging system during a lightning strike.
 Ensure that the earth cables are of the same rating as the positive and negative cables. - Cable Selection The cable size table should be used to select the minimum sized cable for a given transmission distance.
 Voltage drop in the cable will be improved if a larger cable is used.
 We recommend using 'Tri-Rated' cable as it should comply with the wiring codes for your area. - Fuses The turbine and charging circuit should be protected with a suitably rated 'slow-blow' DC fuse or DC circuit breaker.
-Please refer to the table below for the correct rating.
+Please refer to the table below for the minimum fuse rating.
+Because a wind turbine is very unlikely to produce a current surge an in-line fuse is only really protecting against short circuit.
 The fuse or breaker should be positioned between the turbine and batteries (on the positive cable).
 If a stop switch is used (recommended) the fuse should be positioned between the switch and the batteries.

-LE-600 Nominal Output Voltage DC Fuse / DC Circuit Breaker Rating
+LE-450 Nominal Output Voltage DC Fuse / DC Circuit Breaker Rating

-12 V 60 Amp
+12V 50 Amp

-24 V 30 Amp
+24V 30 Amp

-48 V 20 Amp
+48V 15 Amp